ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/pc_setup.md

 ![](/assets/images/platform/turtlebot3/logo_ros.png)

-In order to develop source code from the remote PC, please configure ROS environment after completing ROS installation.

-**TIP:** The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
+The following script will allow you to simplify the ROS installation procedure.
+Run the following command in a terminal window.
+The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
 Shortcut key for terminal is `Ctrl`-`Alt`-`T`.
-{: .notice--info}
+After install ROS, please reboot Remote PC.

 ``` bash
 $ sudo apt-get update